ramazania/ramazania/README.md

 ### Hi there 👋

-- 🔭 I’m currently seeking a summer internship to gain professional work experience
+- 🔭 I’m currently seeking a summer internship or full-time job to gain professional work experience
-- 🌱 I’m currently taking a class on Artificial Intelligence
+- 🌱 I’m currently taking advanced software design and computer security
-- 👯 I’m looking to collaborate on interesting python projects
+- 👯 I’m looking to collaborate on interesting Python projects
-- 🤔 I’m teaching middle school students python and scratch
+- 🤔 I’m teaching middle school students Python programming
-- 💬 Ask me about Afghanistan and its culture
+- 💬 Ask me about the Fifa World Cup and Afghan culture
+- ⚡ Fun fact: I've been to five different countries
-- 📫 How to reach me: ramazania@carleton.edu
+- 📫 How to reach me: aramazani100@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I speak Farsi and I enjoy playing soccer